 The Group Accounting Department reviews the key judgments, estimates, valuations and forecasts to identify critical accounting policies that require the use of estimates and value judgments.
-The most relevant are dealt with by the Audit and Control Committee.
+The most relevant are dealt with by the Audit and Risk Committee.
 Senior management defines the format for presenting the financial statements prior to approval by the Board.

-The most significant aspects of the accounting close process and the review of the material judgements, estimates, measurements and projections used are as follows:
+The most significant aspects of the accounting process and the review of the material judgements, estimates, measurements and projections used are as follows:

-- impairment losses on certain assets, - the useful life of the tangible and intangible assets, - the measurement of goodwill arising on consolidation, - leases.
+- impairment losses on certain assets, - the useful life of the tangible and intangible assets,

+- the measurement of goodwill arising on consolidation, - recognition of provisions for potential tax obligations and uncertain tax provisions - going concern - leases.